IntelLabs/vdms/docs/contribute/VDMS-Test-Script.md

 > YOUR_MINIO_ROOT_PASSWORD corresponds to your Neo4j password.

-You can find an explanation of the rest of arguments accepted by the run_all_tests.py in the https://github.com/IntelLabs/vdms/wiki/VDMS-Test-Suite wiki page
+You can find an explanation of the rest of arguments accepted by the run_all_tests.py in [VDMS Test Suite Overview](VDMS-Test-Suite.md)